Board of Trustees Distinguished Professor

 Subject Areas: Environmental and Resource Economics

-Dr. Segerson is currently a member of the Board on Agriculture and Natural Resources of the National Research Council of the National Academy of Sciences, and served from 2005-2011 as a member of the Chartered Board of the U.S. Environmental Protection Agency’s Science Advisory Board (SAB).
-She is also past-president of AERE, and has served as Vice-President and a member of the AERE Board of Directors.
-She is currently a co-editor of the Journal of the Association of Environmental and Resource Economists and has previously served as a co-editor and an associate editor of the American Journal of Agricultural Economics and an associate editor of the Journal of Environmental Economics and Management.
+Dr. Segerson has served on multiple external advisory boards, including the U.S. Global Change Research Program Advisory Committee at the National Academy of Sciences, the Board on Agriculture and Natural Resources at the National Academy of Sciences, the U.S. National Member Organization of the International Institute for Applied Systems Analysis (IIASA), and the advisory boards of the Beijer Institute of Ecological Economics, National Socio-Environmental Synthesis Center (SESYNC), and the Nordic Center for Research on Marine Ecosystems and Resources under Climate Change (NorMER).
+She also served from 2005-2011 as a member of the Chartered Board of the U.S. Environmental Protection Agency’s Science Advisory Board (SAB).
+She has been past-president of AERE, and has served as Vice-President and a member of the AERE Board of Directors.
+She is a former co-editor of the Journal of the Association of Environmental and Resource Economists and has previously served as a co-editor and an associate editor of the American Journal of Agricultural Economics and an associate editor of the Journal of Environmental Economics and Management.

 — Public Finance

 Research Interests: Environmental Economics, Law and Economics, Applied Microeconomics